 - i.
-To establish the effect of Involvement culture on the performance of Kenya Commercial Bank - To establish the effect of consistency culture on the performance of Kenya Commercial Bank - To establish the effect of adaptability culture on the performance of Kenya Commercial Bank - iv.
-To establish the effect of mission culture on the performance of Kenya Commercial Bank. - v.
-To establish the moderating effect of organizational factors on the relationship between corporate culture and performance of Kenya Commercial Bank
+To establish the effect of Involvement culture on the performance of Kenya Commercial Bank - To examine the effect of consistency culture on the performance of Kenya Commercial Bank - To investigate the effect of adaptability culture on the performance of Kenya Commercial Bank - To assess the effect of mission culture on the performance of Kenya Commercial Bank. - v.
+To evaluate the moderating effect of organizational factors on the relationship between corporate culture and performance of Kenya Commercial Bank